sumitssutar/PortfolioProjects/Excel Project : Bike Sales Dashboard/README.md

 We made analysis by using Pivot Tables & Charts and this is done in 'Pivot Table' sheet.

 Finally in the 'Dashboard' sheet, we made Dashboard for Data Visualization and Data Analysis.

+For whole Project view and Dashboard, we can download above excel file.